alban-read/forth/README.md

 !WimpForth (Wimp being windows icons mouse and pointers)

+WimpForth is a RISC OS FORTH created by Martin Läuter

+WimpForth runs under the RISCOS  desktop and is a freeware Forth system,

+Object orientated in the Wimp part and has full source included.

+Important features of WimpForth

+ * ANS compliant
+ * source level debugger, decompiler
+ * ARM assembler/disassembler
+ * object orientation like Yerk on the Macs teached the forthers
+ * window, icon, control, dialog, menu... classes to make programming them as easy AND controllable as possible
+ * variable number of threads in vocabularies
+ * strong WORDS implementation
+ * easy invocation of CLI commands, time control, system variables
+ * local labels
+ * Wimp interface
+ * Drag and drop Filer->Forth window will load forth files.
+ * reads normal text files with 16K buffer
+ * full source included

-This RISC OS FORTH by Martin Läuter is inspired by Win32Forth by Andrew McKewan and Tom Zimmer
+WimpForth is inspired by the public domain Win32Forth created by Andrew McKewan and Tom Zimmer

 - I updated this ever so slightly to get it to work on my 200Mhz RISC PC back in the day.

-- I still enjoy RISC OS; and still use this FORTH; these days on a ~~1.5Ghz~~ 2.35Ghz processor.
+- I still enjoy RISC OS; and still use and maintain this FORTH.

+- These days, this runs on a ~~1.5Ghz~~ 2.35Ghz processor.

-- Most recently tested with RISC OS version 5.28 on PI 300 and TI, Also RPCEmu (with Direct pack 5.27)
+- Most recently tested with RISC OS version 5.28 on PI 300 and TI, Also with RPCEmu (with Direct pack 5.27)